CreadDiscans/ServiceDesigner/TUTORIAL.md

 ## State
 > * In **_ServiceDesigner_**, you can set **State** as _json format_, and use it in your project by extending design component.
 >>  * The detailed explanation of using _extends_ will be [Inheritance](#inheritance).
 Please check it.
->>  * In the case that you have to change state's value, change it at your project.
+>>  * In the case that you have to change state's value by event or whatever, do it at your project.
 >>  * Otherwise, just leave it.
 It will call design component's state value automatically in your project.
 > * And also, you can use this state value as _property's value_ or for _if condition_.
 >> [Other Functions of Editor](#other-functions-of-editor) will help you understand how to use _state_ in properties.